msamedina/bionetverification/README.txt

 =============
 Before running the scripts, run the following to make sure all prerequisites are installed.
 In order to install python packages, it is recommended to use pip.

-NOTE: sudo access may be necessary.

 Automated installations
 --================--
 All prerequisite installations and setups are located in the `install_additionals.sh` bash script.
 This should be run as root:
 	sudo bash install_additionals.sh

+The script will prompt for password for sudo access within the script.

 Manual installations
 --================--